February 12, 2026

 Cost of acquisition

-This includes the purchase value and other eligible acquisition-linked costs.
+This includes the purchase value and other eligible acquisition-linked costs such as stamp duty and registration charges paid at the time of purchase.

 Cost of improvement

-Cost of improvement usually means capital improvements, not normal upkeep.
+Cost of improvement means capital improvements, not routine upkeep.

 Costs that are commonly disputed include painting, routine repairs, maintenance, plumbing fixes, minor replacement work, and general refurbishing.
 These are usually treated as maintenance and not as capital improvement.